 When you think of fall in New England, you probably immediately see Maine scenery in your mind.
 That’s because Maine is absolutely breathtaking and is filled with tons of great fall activities!
 Plus, there are many great pumpkin patches in Maine, too.

-If you’re traveling to Maine with family, then you’ll definitely want to bookmark this post for later.
-It’s one post that you won’t want to lose because it includes all of the must-visit Maine pumpkin patches located all over the state.
+If you’re traveling to Maine with family, then you’ll definitely want to bookmark this post for later because it includes all of the must-visit Maine pumpkin patches located all over the state.

 Without further ado, here are the best pumpkin patches in Maine.